ArpitPrd/Socket-Programming/Notes.md

     - use read and write system callees to send and recieve data
 - steps for creating socket on the server side:
     - create a socket with socket() system call
+        - returns a file descriptor that refers to the end points:https://man7.org/linux/man-pages/man2/socket.2.html
+        - for a protocol and domain, there exists only one type of protocol, can pass 0 here.
     - bind socket to an address using bind calls, port of the host
     - listen to the connectinos
     - accept() connections from the client